bagisto/bagisto-docs/src/advanced/artisan-commands.md

 :::

 ::: info Bagisto 2.4
 2.4 additionally accepts the deprecated `--skip-env-check`, `--skip-admin-creation`, `--skip-cloud-promotion` and `--skip-github-star` options, each of which prints a deprecation warning and is covered by `--no-interaction`.
-They have been removed in the current development version.
+They have been removed in Bagisto 2.5.
 :::

 **Unattended install (no questions, no sample products):**